gmc-code/PC-app-development/docs/pyscript/superheroes2.rst

 ---------------------

 | Custom css has been added: ``<link rel="stylesheet" href="main.css">``
-| ``<body onload="setFocus()">`` and its inline script were added to cause the insertion to be in hte first input ready for typing so that clicking there by the user is not needed.
+| ``<body onload="setFocus()">`` and its inline script were added to cause the insertion to be in the first input ready for typing so that clicking there by the user is not needed.
 | In the ``input type="text"`` tag, ``py-input="check_first_initial"`` was added to restrict input to capital letters.
 | ``tabindex="1"`` and ``tabindex="2"`` were added to elements to control the navigation order via the tab key.
 | ``<button py-click="random_first_initial">Random</button>`` provides quick placement of a random letter.